opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

 How to migrate your own environment to DI-engine
 ==============================================================

-``DI-zoo`` provides users with a large number of commonly used environments for reinforcement learning（ `supported environments <https://github.com/opendilab/DI-engine#environment-versatility>`_ ），but in many research In and engineering scenarios, users still need to implement an environment by themselves, and expect to quickly migrate it to ``DI-engine`` to meet the relevant specifications of ``DI-engine``.
-Therefore, in this section, we will introduce how to perform the above migration step by step to meet the specification of the base environment base class  ``BaseEnv``  of  ``DI-engine`` , so that it can be easily applied in the training pipeline.
+``DI-zoo`` provides users with a large number of commonly used environments for reinforcement learning（ `supported environments <https://github.com/opendilab/DI-engine#environment-versatility>`_ ），but in many research and engineering scenarios, users still need to implement an environment by themselves, and expect to quickly migrate it to ``DI-engine`` to meet the relevant specifications of ``DI-engine``.
+Therefore, in this section, we will introduce how to perform the above migration step by step to meet the specification of the environment base class  ``BaseEnv``  of  ``DI-engine`` , so that it can be easily applied in the training pipeline.

-The following introduction will start with **Basic** and **Advanced** . **Basic** describes the functions that must be implemented, and reminds you to pay attention to the details; **Advanced** describes some extended functions.
+The following introduction will start with **Basic** and **Advanced** . **Basic** describes the functions that must be implemented, and the details that you should pay attention to ; **Advanced** describes some extended functions.

-Then introduce ``DingEnvWrapper`` ,an "artifact" that can quickly convert simple environments such as ClassicControl, Box2d, Atari, Mujoco, GymHybrid, etc. into environments that conform to ``BaseEnv``.
-And at the end do a Q & A for frequently asked questions.
+Then ``DingEnvWrapper`` will be introduced , it is a "tool" that can quickly convert simple environments such as ClassicControl, Box2d, Atari, Mujoco, GymHybrid, etc. into environments that conform to ``BaseEnv``.
+And there is a Q & A at the end.

 Basic
 ~~~~~~~~~~~~~~

 This section describes the specification constraints that users **MUST** meet, and the features that must be implemented when migrating environments.

 If you want to use the environment in the DI-engine, you need to implement a subclass environment that inherits from  ``BaseEnv``, such as  ``YourEnv``.
-The relationship between  ``YourEnv``  and your own environment is a `composition <https://en.wikipedia.org/wiki/Object_composition>`_ relationship, that is, within a  ``YourEnv`` instance, there will be a An instance of an environment that is native to the user (eg, a gym-formatted environment).
+The relationship between  ``YourEnv``  and your own environment is a `composition <https://en.wikipedia.org/wiki/Object_composition>`_ relationship, that is, within a  ``YourEnv`` instance, there will be an instance of an environment that is native to the user (eg, a gym-type environment).

 Reinforcement learning environments have some common major interfaces that are implemented by most environments, such as ``reset()``, ``step()``, ``seed()``, etc. In DI-engine, ``BaseEnv`` will further encapsulate these interfaces.
 In most cases, Atari will be used as an example to illustrate.
 For specific code, please refer to `Atari Env <https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/envs/atari_env.py>`_  and  `Atari Env Wrapper <https://github.com/opendilab/DI-engine/blob/main/dizoo/atari/envs/atari_wrappers.py>`_

 1. ``__init__()``

-   In general, the environment may be instantiated in the ``__init__`` method, **but** in DI-engine, in order to facilitate the support of "environment vectorization" modules like ``EnvManager`` , the environment Instances generally use the **Lazy Init** method, that is, the ``__init__`` method does not initialize the real original environment instance, but only sets the relevant **parameter configuration values**.
+   In general, the environment may be instantiated in the ``__init__`` method, **but** in DI-engine, in order to facilitate the support of "environment vectorization" modules like ``EnvManager`` , the environment instances generally use the **Lazy Init** mechanism, that is, the ``__init__`` method does not initialize the real original environment instance, but only sets the relevant **parameter configuration**.
 When the ``reset`` method is called for the first time , the actual environment initialization will take place.

    Take Atari for example. ``__init__`` does not instantiate the environment, it just sets the parameter configuration value ``self._cfg``, and initializes the variable ``self._init_flag`` to ``False`` (indicating that the environment has not been instantiated).